espressif/esp-modbus/docs/en/master_api_overview.rst

 The user handler function can be useful to check the Modbus frame buffers and expose some information right before returning from the call :cpp:func:`mbc_master_set_parameter` or :cpp:func:`mbc_master_get_parameter` functions.

-.. note:: The above handler function may prevent the Modbus FSM to work properly!
+.. warning:: The above handler function may prevent the Modbus FSM to work properly!
 The body of the handler needs to be as short as possible and contain just simple functionality that will not block processing for relatively long time.
 This is user software responcibility to not break the Modbus functionality using the function.

 .. _modbus_api_master_destroy: